DanSing3r/Birdwatch/README.md

 # Birdwatch

 ## Overview
-Birdwatch is a Twitter bot for notable eBird sightings in a given region. eBird, run by the Cornell Lab of Ornithology, is the largest online birding community, with more than 100 million bird sightings logged annually around the world.
+Birdwatch is a Twitter bot for notable eBird sightings in a given area. eBird, run by the Cornell Lab of Ornithology, is the largest online birding community, with more than 100 million bird sightings logged annually around the world.

 ## What makes a sighing notable